Guide to building relationships

 Hello!
-Welcome to the Knei team's "highly theoretical" guide to building relations.
-The guide features aspects you may consider while building a relationship with another person.
+Welcome to Knei's guide to building relationships.
+We like to call it the "highly theoretical" one because there are various theories.
+The guide features aspects you may consider when building relationships with others.
 There are the psychological theories and effects that help to make thoughtful steps.

 Relationship development actions are introduced in the form of questions and summaries of psychological models to apply.
 Below you can read short descriptions of the concepts we included in this guide.